top of page

 Christine Jean

-I am deeply passionate about exploring the relationships between people and their natural environments.
-My thesis investigates the interplay between cultural practices, traditional ecological knowledge, and ecological change.
+I am passionate about exploring the relationships between people and their natural environments.
+My thesis investigates the interplay between traditional practices, traditional ecological knowledge, and ecological change.
 Holding a Bachelor of Arts with First Class Honours in Anthropology and a minor in History, I am committed to environmental anthropology.
 My current research focuses on the eco-emotional impacts of environmental change, specifically the decline of wild Atlantic salmon populations on communities along the Main Southwest Miramichi River in New Brunswick, Canada

 untitled-3268.jpg